Ancient Rome and the Formation of Countries:

-Orchestra: Students join the Far Brook Orchestra once they reach a certain level of proficiency in their musical skills.
-The Orchestra plays in Morning Meeting and at the spring concert.
+Orchestra: Students in Grades Fifth through Eighth join the Far Brook Orchestra once they reach a certain level of proficiency in their musical skills.
+The Orchestra plays in Morning Meeting and at the Spring Music Concert.
 Many students who participate in Orchestra also perform in the annual Recital Night in the spring.

 Drama: Rome and the early Medieval eras are part of the studies during the Sixth Grade year and the class play is chosen from a library of Shakespeare’s plays with Roman or early Medieval settings, and from Ancient Roman comedies.
 The work challenges the students to imagine themselves living in another time.
 As the students take on more complex and challenging texts — Shakespeare plays set in Roman or early Medieval times such as Julius Caesar, King Lear, Cymbeline, and the Roman comedies of Plautus or Terence such as Phormio or Epidicus — the technical elements supporting the production, especially period costuming, become a larger part of the process, helping the students enter into the details of these historical periods.